Cold War (1953–1962): Congo Crisis

-The Democratic Republic of the Congo (D.R.C.), previously known as Belgian Congo, achieved independence from Belgium in 1960, after which Western leaders were determined to keep the country, and its enormous quantities of mineral wealth, within the West's sphere of influence.
+The Democratic Republic of the Congo (DRC), previously known as Belgian Congo, achieved independence from Belgium in 1960, after which Western leaders were determined to keep the country, and its enormous quantities of mineral wealth, within the West's sphere of influence.
 However, in May 1960, the elected government. led by Patrice Lumumba, envisioned an economic model that would benefit the citizens of the Congo as opposed to supporting western economic interests.
-As such western powers sought to replace Lumumba with a more pro- western leader.
+As such western powers sought to replace Lumumba with a more pro-western leader.

 On July 5, five days after independence, Congolese soldiers mutinied after being told by their Belgian officers that there would be no wage increases, promotions, or African officers in the post-colonial army.
 After which Lumumba dismissed the Belgians, and elevated Joseph Mobutu to army chief of staff.
-Later on July 11, Moise Tshombe, who was closely associated with Belgian settlers and international mining interests seceded the mineral rich Katanga province from the D.R.C.
-Convinced that Belgium was attempting to recolonize the Congo, Lumumba appealed for intervention at the United Nations.
+Later on July 11, Moïse Tshombe, who was closely associated with Belgian settlers and international mining interests seceded the mineral-rich Katanga province from the DRC Convinced that Belgium was attempting to recolonize the Congo, Lumumba appealed for intervention at the United Nations.
 However the U.N. and U.S. refused to provide support, and thus Lumumba turned to the Soviet Union for aid.
 The United States government saw this as a threat and thus formulated plans to assassinate Lumumba.

-On September 5, president Joseph Kasa-Vubu ordered the dismissal of Lumumba and his cabinet over massacres by the armed forces during the invasion of South Kasai and for allowing Soviets military advisers into the country.
+On September 5, President Joseph Kasa-Vubu ordered the dismissal of Lumumba and his cabinet over massacres by the armed forces during the invasion of South Kasai and for allowing Soviets military advisers into the country.
 Later on September 14, with CIA and Belgian army support, Mobutu staged a coup against Lumumba.
 Lumumba was captured and transferred to Katanga in January where he was executed by the secessionist forces there.
 Tshombe then replaced Lumumba as prime minister In July 1964.
 Despite Tshombe's rule, the Congo would continue to be in crisis throughout the rest of the 20th and early 21st centuries.
 Though Communist nations would support rebel groups in the Congo, those groups would not succeed in taking power.
-The Congolese crisis had the effect of alienating from both the West and the East some in the third world who saw the East as weak and impotent, and the West unethical and unscrupulous.
+The Congolese crisis had the effect of alienating from both the West and the East some in the third world who saw the East as weak and impotent, and the West as unethical and unscrupulous.

+East Africa

+The Mau Mau uprising who fought against the British colonists and white settlers in Kenya, which was dominated by the Kikuyu which spreads the entire region of British Kenya.
+Jomo Kenyatta was arrested in 1954 and was released later in 1961.
+In 1957, Dedan Kimathi, the leader of Mau Mau who calls for Kenya's independence from British rule was hanged in the capital Nairobi which has laid down by the King's African Rifles (KAR) when the British lieutenant Idi Amin who would later become the dictator of Uganda, has served in the British Army in 1946 which has led Uganda's independence from the United Kingdom on 9 October 1962 with Milton Obote as Prime Minister.